Mathema/google-homepage/README.md

-This project will be about inspecting a existing website and mimicing the CSS.
+This project will be about inspecting a existing website(in this case google.com) and mimicing the HTML and CSS to try and replicate it in its entirety.